 Researchers have also pinpointed a few amenities travelers could do without.
 We’ve rounded up a few of them to give you insight into ways you can cut costs:

 •The in-room mini-bar.These days, many travelers don’t want to pay the steep prices associated with items in the mini-bar, and as many hoteliers know, it’s expensive to keep them stocked.
 According to TripAdvisor, it’s among the top five amenities guests couldn’t care less about.

 •Room service.Is room service going the way of the dodo, too?
 Guy Langford, the vice chairman of U.S. travel, hospitality, and leisure for Deloitte, says “people don’t want 24/7 room service. …They want good Wi-Fi.
 They want basic amenities, like a gym.”
 Coupled with the increasing desire for authentic, local experiences, it sounds like guests would rather eat at the award-winning restaurant down the street than order food into their hotel rooms.

 •Bathrobes and slippers.It would seem most guests are just fine — in fact, are more comfortable — wearing their own clothes.
-Statistics show that 68 percent of hotel guests couldn’t care less if hotels ditched the bathrobes.
+Statistics from Statista show that 68 percent of hotel guests couldn’t care less if hotels ditched the bathrobes.

 •Valet service.It seems that travelers — even those staying at luxury hotels — are comfortable parking their own cars.
 Research from Gallup found that “customers across all segments strongly agree with eliminating…valet parking.”